mangomangomannn-a11y/autonomous-precision-landing-drone/JOURNAL.md

 | :--- | :---: | :---: | :---: |
 | DYS X2812 900KV Brushless Motors for 7-8 Inch FPV Drone Frame (4PCS) | 1 | $55.98 | [Link](https://www.amazon.com/X2812-900KV-Brushless-Quadcopter-Multirotor/dp/B0G3F2GZSR) |

+It's true these motors are ideally rated for 7-9 inch props, with the 3s battery I plan on using, the 10 inch props are a better choice to generate sufficient thrust

+They also weigh ~52 grams more, which looks like alot, but is only ~4% (probably ~6% because of my extra electronic components) of the total weight of a 450mm drone, which isn't much.

 ### Radio debate:
 Another user suggested I get a Radiomaster pocket ELRS, however, this is quite over-budget with the main upside being the modern ELRS technology rather than the FS-i6X's older technology.